1998 Winter Olympics: Medal table

-In all, 24 of the 72 participating nations at these Games won at least one medal, as shown in the table below.
+In all, 24 of the 72 participating National Olympic Committees at these Games won at least one medal, as shown in the table below.
 A total of 15 countries won at least one gold medal and 18 nations won two or more medals.
 In total, 205 medals were distributed.
 Germany finished on top of the table with 29 medals, including 12 gold, nine silver, and eight bronze.
 Germany, which finished in third place in the medal standings at the 1994 Winter Olympics, won most of its medals in Alpine skiing, speed skating, and luge, in which it won all three gold medals.
 German female athletes won 22 of the country's 29 medals.
-Norway finished in second, as in 1994, with 25 medals, including nine won in cross-country skiing and five in biathlon.
-Russia, which finished atop the medals standing in 1994, finished in third in 1998, with 9 gold medals, including the five gold at the stake on the women's cross-country skiing.
-Canada moved from a discret seventh in 1994 to fourth in 1998 with 6 gold medals, and the United States remained in fifth place.
-Netherlands finished in 6th place, 12 places higher than in 1994 and their domination at the speed skating started with 5 gold medals.
-Host Japan beat its previous record of medals at a Winter Games, with 10 medals, including respectable 5 gold medals.
+Norway finished again in second, with 25 medals, including nine won in cross-country skiing and five in biathlon.
+Russia, which finished atop the gold medals in 1994, finished in third in 1998, with 9 gold medals, including the five gold at the stake on the women's cross-country skiing.Result of the addition of new sports and events, Canada moved from a discret seventh in 1994 to fourth in 1998 with 6 gold medals, and the United States remained again in fifth place.The Netherlands, which had a discreet campaign in 1994, ended the 1998 Games with the best performance in its history, winning half of the 10 events contested in speed skating and totaling more than a third of the medals up for grabs.
+Host The host country, Japan had a historic campaign.
+The country, which until then had only won 3 gold medals in the history of the Winter Games, finished the Games with 5.The japanese team also won 1 silver and 4 bronze medals, in a total of 10.
 Australia became the second country from the Southern Hemisphere to win a medal, a bronze in alpine skiing.
 Also, Denmark each won your first ever medal, the silver at women's curling.
 In addition, Bulgaria and the Czech Republic each won their first gold medals at a Winter Olympics in women's biathlon and men's ice hockey respectively.
 Finally, Kazakhstan won its first medal from a female athlete.